Craig Lodge Community: History

-Craig Lodge, a former hunting lodge in Dalmally, Argyll, Scotland, was run by Calum and Mary-Anne MacFarlane-Barrow as a guest house until a pilgrimage to Medjugorje in 1984 transformed their lives.
+Craig Lodge, a former hunting lodge in Dalmally, Argyll, Scotland, was run by Calum and Mary-Anne MacFarlane-Barrow as a guest house until a pilgrimage to Medjugorje in 1984.
 Their daughter Ruth read about the events at Medjugorje, and the reports that the Virgin Mary was appearing to six teenagers.
 Ruth and her brothers were intrigued with the idea something like this could happen in their own time and were determined to go and visit and find out more.

 Their first visit to Medjugorje, a small village in Bosnia-Herzegovina, was a life-changing experience.
 The region was then still part of Communist Yugoslavia and to practice the Catholic faith often met with persecution.
 Seeing the deep faith of the local people and hearing about the extraordinary events first-hand left a lasting impression on the group.
 They also learnt about the messages the Virgin Mary, under the title, Queen of Peace, was giving through the visionaries.
 As in Lourdes and Fatima her message at Medjugorje continues to be a call to return to the gospel; to decide for God, to pray and to fast.

 The family's experiences in Medjugorje paved the way for Calum and Mary-Anne taking the decision to turn their guest house into a House of Prayer.
 Visitors come to join in with organized retreats or just to enjoy the beautiful, peaceful surroundings and take part in the Community's daily prayer routine.

 In 1990, Calum and Mary Anne invited a group of young people to form a youth community (named Krizevac Community) at Craig Lodge.
 The commitment was for one year and the purpose was to deepen their faith through living out the messages of Medjugorje.
 This programme ran until Covid-19.

 In September 2021, the year for God was relaunched as the Mission House: a 9-month discipleship programme dedicated to prayer and mission.

 “Dear Children my heart is full of grace and love.
 My heart is the gift I give you.
 Be united!
 Pray together!
 Love together!”